Avellea/ColorfulDebug/README.md

 # ColorfulDebug

-PlayStation Vita plugin to enable a cut debug menu in `PCSG00355`.
+PlayStation Vita plugin to enable a cut debug menu in `PCSG00355`, IA/VT -COLORFUL-.

 Made by Avellea